nicolas-lair/nicolas-lair.github.io/index.md

 layout: list
 title: Nicolas Lair
 description: >
-  This is my personal page.
-You will find my research publications and maybe some thoughts I will put there.
-You can also download my resume.
-Enjoy the reading and feel free to contact me for questions and friendly discussions.
+  This is a personal page where you can find my research publications, my resume and maybe some personal thoughts :)
+  Enjoy the reading and feel free to reach out to me for questions and friendly discussions.
 last_modified_at: 2021-04-11
 no_link_title: false
 no_excerpt: false